-Caregivers often feel that there aren’t enough resources available on how to provide quality care for their loved ones while also balancing work, relationships and self-care.
+Family caregivers often feel that there aren’t enough resources available on how to provide quality care for their loved ones while also balancing work, relationships and self-care.
 The truth is that there are a few excellent books out there, it just comes down to weeding out the ones that are truly informative and meaningful.

-Every caregiver knows that their role is both physically and emotionally challenging, but a worthwhile book doesn’t harp on these facts.
+Every caregiver knows their role is both physically and emotionally challenging, but a worthwhile book doesn’t harp on these facts.
 Instead, it should provide constructive ideas for improving your care plan, seeking respite, communicating with your care team, managing your emotions in a healthy way and understanding other people’s unique perspectives.

 In preparation for a move, I recently packed up my bookshelves and rediscovered many of the classic resources I have recommended to caregivers again and again over the years.
 These books are always on my “must-read books for caregivers” list.

-Must-Read Books for Caregivers
+Must-Read Books About Caregiving

 29: A Novel, by Adena Halpern